sal55/langs/mfeatures.md

     mapmodule pc_assem => pc_assemc when ctarget

-Where, when 'import pc_assem' is encountered, it will instead import 'pc_assemc' (in this case a dummy module with empty functions). 'ctarget' can be a built-in flag or one set with compiler options.
+Where, when 'import pc_assem' is encountered, it will instead import 'pc_assemc' when 'ctarget' has the value '1' (in this case pc_assemc is a dummy module with empty functions). 'ctarget' can be a built-in flag or one set with compiler options.

 This keeps the contents of each module clean.
 (Look at some C system headers to see what happens with most code is a patchwork of #if/#ifdef blocks.)

+There are a handful of built-in options, but are currently irrelevant now that M only targets x64 on 64-bit Windows.
+But user-defined options can be created on the mm command line:

+    mm -set:flag1 ...                # flag1 has default value "1"
+    mm -set:flag2:val ...            # flag2 has value "val"

+Which can be used as:

+    mapmodule A => B when flag1               # do this when flag1 is defined and has value "1" mapmodule A => B when flag2 = "val"       # do this when flag2 is defined and has value "val"

 ### Function Tables
 There is a limited amount of reflection in that all functions (names and addresses) in the program are written to the executable, and can be accessed via special functions.